Swinburne University of Technology

 Course overview

-Our Graduate Diploma of Psychology (Advanced) is the next step for those who have completed an APAC-accredited Level 1 program and are pursuing a career as a psychologist.
-Successfully completing this diploma fulfils the fourth-year study requirement necessary for provisional registration as a practising psychologist.
+The Graduate Diploma of Psychology (Advanced) is the next step, after completing an APAC-approved Level One program of study, for those pursuing a career as a psychologist.
+Successful completion will fulfil the fourth-year study requirement for those seeking provisional registration as a practising psychologist.

-Upon completing this course, you will gain access to job opportunities in the mental health sector, including counselling, psychological research and social work.
-Additionally, you will be eligible to apply for provisional registration with APAC if you successfully enrol in two years of study and/or supervised professional practice to achieve general registration.
+Completion of this course will lead to job opportunities in the mental health sector, including counselling, psychological research and social work.
+You will also have the opportunity to apply for provisional registration with APAC if you are successful in enrolling on two years of study and/or supervised professional practice to attain general registration.

 Key facts